Big Hatchet Mountains

-The Big Hatchet Mountains are an 18 mi (29 km) long, mountain range in southeast Hidalgo County, New Mexico, adjacent the northern border of Chihuahua state, Mexico.
+The Big Hatchet Mountains are an 18 mi (29 km) long mountain range in southeast Hidalgo County, New Mexico, adjacent to the northern border of Chihuahua state, Mexico.

 The range lies just south of a westerly excursion of the Continental Divide of the Americas; it lies on the eastern perimeter of the extensive, narrow, and north–south Playas Valley, and is the center range of three mostly arid, low to moderate-elevation ranges that lie on the valley's east perimeter.
 The mountain range lies in the extreme northwest of the Chihuahuan Desert.

 Description

 The range is 18 mi long and only about 8 mi wide.
 It trends northwest by southeast as does the Alamo Hueco Mountains to the south; the Little Hatchet Mountains bordering the range northwest, trend similarly, but have a more true north traverse.

 Geology, ecology, and access

 Geologically this range is part of the Basin and Range Province which spans much of the southwestern U.S. and parts of northern Mexico.
 It is a fault-block range made up of Paleozoic limestone and Cretaceous shale and sandstones.

 Ecologically, the Big Hatchet Mountains lie near the Chihuahuan Desert and the Sonoran Desert, but their large relief provides many ecological niches more in keeping with the mountains to the north.
 Notable inhabitants include bats, raptors, bighorn sheep, and javelina.

 The Big Hatchet Mountains are far from population centers, and have no paved road access or developed recreation sites; they therefore see little recreational activity other than long-distance hikers who are either starting or completing the Continental Divide Trail.
 However, the standard route on the peak, along the South Ridge from Thompson Canyon, is straightforward.